D'elles: Content

-D'elles was released in three versions: standard edition in jewel case, a special edition in double digipak (including DVD, a booklet of Dion's photos, and another booklet with song lyrics and Dion's personal notes about each track) and a second special edition in collectors box set (with DVD, a mini-booklet of Dion's photos and her personal notes about each song, a mini-booklet with song lyrics, and four postcards).
-The bonus DVD, titled Céline parle D'elle(s) includes the making of the album in a recording studio, behind-the-scenes from the "Et s'il n'en restait qu'une (je serais celle-là)" music video and photo shoot for the album.
+D'elles was released in three editions: a standard version in a jewel case; a special edition in a double digipak that includes a DVD, a booklet of Dion's photos, and a booklet with song lyrics and Dion's notes; and a collectors box set with a DVD, a mini-booklet of photos and notes, a mini-booklet with lyrics, and four postcards.
+The bonus DVD, titled Céline parle d'elle(s), includes the making of the album in the recording studio, behind-the-scenes footage from the "Et s'il n'en restait qu'une (je serais celle-là)" music video, and the album photo shoot.